 Install IronBee in a project

 Run the installer from your project root:--client (and IronBee can’t uniquely detect one), install shows a checkbox multi-select so you can set up any combination of clients in one pass — space toggles a client, a selects all, Enter confirms.
-The first client is pre-checked, and confirming with nothing selected aborts.
+With no client detected, the first client is pre-checked; with several detected, install shows the same picker with the detected clients pre-checked so you confirm (or trim) the set rather than silently installing into all of them.
+Confirming with nothing selected aborts.
+In a non-interactive shell (-y, CI, piped stdin), multiple detected clients are all installed without a prompt — the historical behavior.

 --client all does the same non-interactively — it installs for every detected client.)